Finding Small Complete Subgraphs Efficiently: Finding Small Complete Subgraphs Efficiently

 Recall that $\omega < 2.372$ is the exponent of matrix multiplication~\cite{AV21,CW90,VXXZ24}, namely the infimum of numbers $\tau$ such that two $n \times n$ real matrices can be multiplied in $O(n^\tau)$ time (operations).
 Similarly, let $\omega(p,q,r)$ stand for the infimum of numbers $\tau$ such that an $n^p \times n^q$ matrix can be multiplied by an $n^q \times n^r$ matrix in $O(n^{\tau})$ time (operations).
 For simplicity and as customary (see, \eg, \cite{AYZ97,NP85}), we write that two $n \times n$ matrices can be multiplied in $O(n^\omega)$ time, since this does not affect our results; and similarly when multiplying rectangular matrices.

 \paragraph{The extension method.} The algorithm solves the detection (or counting) problem for a complete subgraph $K_\ell$.
 Let $T(n,m,\ell)$ denote the running time of the algorithm for a graph with $n$ vertices and $m$ edges.
-Write $\ell=\ell_1 +\ell_2$, for a suitable choice $\ell_1,\ell_2 \geq 2$.
-At the beginning, we run the algorithm of Chiba and Nishizeki to form a list of subgraphs isomorphic to $K_{\ell_1}$.
-Then, for each subgraph $G_1=(V_1,E_1)$ on the list: (i)~we construct the subgraph $G_2$ of $G$ induced by vertices in $V \setminus V_1$ that are adjacent to all vertices in $V_1$; and (ii)~we count the subgraphs isomorphic to $K_{\ell_2}$ in $G_2$ (or find one such subgraph); this is a (possibly \emph{recursive}) call of the same procedure on a smaller instance.
-In other words, we count the number of extensions of the subgraph isomorphic to $K_{\ell_1}$ to a $K_\ell$.
+Write $\ell=j_1 +j_2$, for a suitable choice $j_1,j_2 \geq 2$.
+At the beginning, we run the algorithm of Chiba and Nishizeki to form a list of subgraphs isomorphic to $K_{j_1}$.
+Then, for each subgraph $G_1=(V_1,E_1)$ on the list: (i)~we construct the subgraph $G_2$ of $G$ induced by vertices in $V \setminus V_1$ that are adjacent to all vertices in $V_1$; and (ii)~we count the subgraphs isomorphic to $K_{j_2}$ in $G_2$ (or find one such subgraph); this is a (possibly \emph{recursive}) call of the same procedure on a smaller instance.
+In other words, for each subgraph isomorphic to $K_{j_1}$, we count the number of extensions to $K_\ell$.
 Another formulation of this method can be found in~\cite{KL22}.

-There are $O(\alpha^{\ell_1-2} \cdot m)$ copies of $K_{\ell_1}$ and they can be found in $O(\alpha^{\ell_1-2} \cdot m)$ time.
-For each fixed copy of $K_{\ell_1}$, the time spent in $G_2$ is at most $T(n,m,\ell_2)$, and so the overall time satisfies the recurrence
+There are $O(\alpha^{j_1-2} \cdot m)$ copies of $K_{j_1}$ and they can be found in $O(\alpha^{j_1-2} \cdot m)$ time.
+For each fixed copy of $K_{j_1}$, the time spent in $G_2$ is at most $T(n,m,j_2)$, and so the overall time satisfies the recurrence

-Each copy of $K_\ell$ is generated exactly ${\ell \choose \ell_1}$ times and so the total count needs to be divided by this number in the end.
+Each copy of $K_\ell$ is generated exactly ${\ell \choose j_1}$ times and so the total count needs to be divided by this number in the end.

 \paragraph{The triangle method and its refinement.} The algorithm solves the detection (or counting) problem for a complete subgraph $K_\ell$.
 Ne{\v{s}}et{\v{r}}il and Poljak~\cite{NP85} showed an efficient reduction of detecting and counting copies of any complete subgraph to the aforementioned method of Itai and Rodeh~\cite{IR78} for triangle detection and counting.
 To start with, consider the detection of complete subgraphs of size $\ell =3j$.
 For a given graph $G$ with $n$ vertices, construct an auxiliary graph $H$ with $O(n^j)$ vertices, where each vertex of $H$ is a complete subgraph of order $j$ in $G$.
 Two vertices $V_1,V_2$ in $H$ are connected by an edge if $V_1 \cap V_2 =\emptyset$ and all edges in $V_1 \times V_2$ are present in $G$; equivalently, $V_1 \cup V_2$ is a complete subgraph on $|V_1| + |V_2|$ vertices.
 The detection (or counting) of triangles in $H$ yields an algorithm for the detection (or counting) of $K_{\ell}$'s in $G$, running in $O(n^{j \omega})$ time.
 For detecting complete subgraphs of size $\ell= 3j +i$, where $i \in \{1,2\}$, the algorithm can be adapted so that it runs in $O(n^{j\omega +i})$ time.